Holtec to reapply for federal funds to restart Palisades plant

 COVERT — Holtec International will launch a second effort to secure funds for restarting the former Palisades Nuclear Power Plant.

-The company announced its plans Monday to reapply for the Department of Energy civil nuclear credit program, a month after the agency rejected its first bid for the federal grants.
+The company announced its plans this past Monday to reapply for the Department of Energy civil nuclear credit program, a month after the agency rejected its first bid for the federal grants.

 “This decision to reapply is one that we did not take lightly, but the support of the state of Michigan, local officials, and key stakeholders – who recognize the significant benefit in providing a safe, reliable, carbon-free power source, as well as providing a significant economic impact through good-paying jobs and the use of many local goods and services – leads us to believe this is the best path forward for the facility and our state,” said Pat O’Brien, director of government affairs and communications for Holtec, in a prepared statement.